Frequently Asked Questions About Patents, Trade Marks and Copyright

 So, what happens if you have a registered trade mark or patent, and you discover that someone is using them without your permission?

-The simple answer is that you can claim against anyone that uses your property.
+The simple answer is that you can claim against anyone who uses your property.
 The long and boring answer is that you have to follow a set of procedures that are slightly different depending on whether it’s a trade mark or patent.

-If you find that someone has used your trade mark, it’s your responsibility to make sure that no one is using your trade mark – which means that the first step is to send cease and desist letters.
+If you find that someone has used your trade mark, it’s your responsibility to make sure that no one is using your trade mark – which means that the first step is to send cease-and-desist letters.
 These letters (made by your legal counsel) basically tell the other party they are using a trade mark and need to stop.
 In most cases, the use is accidental and will stop as soon as they get a letter.

 If they don’t stop using your trade mark, you will be allowed to start an intellectual property mediation process.
 This is where a third party steps in, settling the disagreement with solutions like:

-- A co-existence agreement, where you both can use a trade mark but in different markets that do not compete, so no harm is done to either business.
+• A coexistence agreement, where you both can use a trade mark but in different markets that do not compete, so no harm is done to either business.

 If no settlement can be reached, then you will be able to file for a court order to take compensation for damages or loss of business.

 If you own a patent, you can skip straight to applying for an injunction and claim back any compensation from the other party.
-This is done through the High Court, the Patents County Court or the UK Intellectual Property Office.
+This is done through the High Court, the Patents County Court, or the UK Intellectual Property Office.

 However, there’s one little caveat here.
 You can’t file an injunction until your patent is approved.
 So if you’re still waiting, you must let the other party continue to use your invention until your patent is approved.